Frequently Asked Questions

 Sessions include experiential creative activities, reflective practices, and psychology-informed strategies specifically designed for helping professionals and leaders.
 I also offer sessions for creatives who may be feeling stuck, depleted, creatively blocked or looking for ways to increase the sustainability of their work.

-The "creativity" in my coaching refers to reconnecting with your innate capacity for play, exploration, and authentic self-expression, not necessarily making art or writing poetry.
-It's about rediscovering and reclaiming what lights you up.
+The "creative" in my coaching refers to reconnecting with your innate capacity for play, exploration, and self-expression, not necessarily making art, dance or music or writing poetry.
+It's about rediscovering and reclaiming the things that bring you joy.

-Most clients find bi-weekly or monthly sessions work well, though we can adjust frequency based on your needs and schedule.
-Sessions are typically 60 minutes.
-We'll work together to find a rhythm that supports your growth without adding stress.
+• Most clients find fortnightly or monthly sessions work well, though we can adjust frequency based on your needs and schedule.
+Creative coaching sessions are typically 60 minutes.
+We'll work together to find a rhythm that supports your growth, without adding to your workload.

 Speaking & Workshops